eTutor-plus-plus/.github/profile/README.md

 # eTutor

-An interactice learning platform.
+An interactive learning platform.
 The system comprises different services, below is a simple architecture diagram highlighting the connections of the different services, which can all be found in the respective repositories of this organization.

 Detailed information on the services can be found in the corresponding repository.